geoschem/geos-chem-shared-docs/supplemental-guides/libraries.rst

 sysadmin for more information.

-Once you know the location of the compiler and netCDF libraries, you can :ref:`Set the proper environment variables for GEOS-Chem
+Once you know the location of the compiler and netCDF libraries, you can set the proper environment variables for GEOS-Chem and HEMCO.
-<configure-your-computational-environment>`.

 .. _libguide-install-spack:

 If there are none of these, install them with Spack
 ---------------------------------------------------

-If your system has none of the required software packages that GEOS-Chem needs, then we recommend that you  :ref:`use Spack to build the libraries yourself <build-libraries-for-geos-chem-with-spack>`.
+If your system has none of the required software packages that :program:`GEOS-Chem` and :program:`HEMCO` need, then we recommend that you :ref:`use Spack to build the libraries yourself
+<build-libraries-with-spack>`.
 Spack makes the process easy and will make sure that all software dependences are resolved.

 Once you have installed the libraries with Spack, you can load the libraries into your computational environment :ref:`as described above
-<libguide-spack>`.
+<libguide-check-spack>`.